mas-bandwidth/netcode/STANDARD.md

 Once a client is asigned to a slot on the server, it is logically connected.

-The index of this slot is used to identify clients on the dedicated server and is called the _client index_.
+The index of this slot is used to identify clients on the server and is called the _client index_.

 Packets received by the server from that client's address are mapped to that _client index_ and processed in the context of that client.